Parental leave for fathers

 The basic prerequisite and first step is to discuss the distribution of tasks with your partner.
 A day with a toddler has many facets and does not follow a fixed structure.
 As a father-to-be, you should have the confidence to improvise a little if you want to juggle diapers, baby food and onesies.
 If this is the case, talk to your partner as early as possible and clarify: "How do we envisage our division of tasks?"

 Your partner may have reservations about the idea of you staying at home with the children for longer.
-"I experience this time and again," says Hans-Georg Nelles, "that fathers tell me they didn't dare to oppose it and then just settled for two months' parental leave and the breadwinner role.
+"I experience this time and again," says Hans-Georg Nelles, "that fathers tell me that they didn't have the courage to oppose this and then just settled for two months' parental leave and the role of breadwinner.

 This makes it all the more important to clarify the division of roles and expectations with each other.
 In such a discussion, you as the expectant mother and father can negotiate your ideas with each other and also clarify the financial responsibilities.